Dear Mr. Electrician: Where can I find single phase electric motor diagrams?

 It has a varying speed characteristic, a high starting torque, and a moderate starting current.
 Due to its low power factor except at high speeds, it can be modified into a compensated repulsion motor that has another set of brushes placed midway between the short-circuited set.
 This added set is connected in series with the stator windings.

 Repulsion Start Induction Electric Motor (Reversible) A repulsion start induction motor is a single-phase motor having the same winding as a repulsion motor.
 Still, at a predetermined speed, the rotor winding is short-circuited or otherwise connected to give the equivalent of a squirrel cage winding.

 This motor starts as a repulsion motor but operates as an induction motor with constant speed characteristics.
 It has a single-phase distributed field winding with the brushes’ axis displaced from the field winding’s axis.
 The armature has an insulated winding.
 The current induced in the armature is carried by the brushes and commutator, resulting in high starting torque.

-When nearly synchronous speed is reached, the commutator is short-circuited so that the armature is then similar in its functions to a squirrel cage armature.
+When nearly synchronous speed is reached, the commutator is short-circuited so that the armature is similar in its functions to a squirrel cage armature.
 The diagram depicts a reversible type with two stator windings displaced as indicated.
 Reversal of the motor is accomplished by interchanging the field winding connections.

-When the main coil current drops to zero, current still flows in the shading coils to give the magnetic effect, which causes the coils to produce a rotating magnetic field which makes the motor self-starting.
+When the primary coil current drops to zero, current still flows in the shading coils to give the magnetic effect, which causes the coils to produce a rotating magnetic field which makes the motor self-starting.